rachelssmith62-hub/system-design-101/data/guides/how-does-chatgpt-work.md

 Since OpenAI hasn't provided all the details, some parts of the diagram may be inaccurate.

 We attempted to explain how it works in the diagram above.
-The process can be broken down into two parts.
+The process can be broken down into two parts

 ## Training